 - Children’s Rights and Family Law in the African Context

-This niche area builds on ground-breaking shifts that have taken place in law and policy consequent upon the ratification of the Convention on the Rights of the Child 30 years ago.
+This niche area builds on ground-breaking shifts that have taken place in law and policy consequent upon the adoption of the Convention on the Rights of the Child 30 years ago.

 - Global Environmental Law (GEL)